Babson Board Fellows: Give Back, Gain Experience

 - Work with Fellows to identify a Board committee, project team, or small project, to which they can meaningfully contribute.
 When applicable, identify deliverables and timeline.
 Respect that the Fellows are participating as a volunteer and may have heavy academic or other work commitments.

-- Raise any issues or questions regarding the Fellow to Gene Miller immediately.
+- Raise any issues or questions regarding the Fellow to Vicky Keller immediately.

 Expectations of the Fellow